Any kitchen or interior can appear nicely decorated, but statement pieces personalize the décor and make it your own.

 Shapes

-One natural wood trend embraced by kitchen designers is live edge wood, using the organic margins as points of interest.
-Since the shape is neither straight or round, live edge items become statement materials.
-In minimalist design, an atypical edge, curve, or proportion looks more pronounced and preferred over something outlandish or even garish.
+One natural wood trend embraced by kitchen designers is live-edge wood, which uses the organic margins as points of interest.
+Since the shape is neither straight nor round, live-edge items become statement materials.

 Like a theatre lighting cue, whatever the light shines on will be emphasized.
 Accent lighting is specifically built to spotlight items in the room.
 However, if pendant or recessed lights shine on the reflective surface of a glossy countertop, the countertop becomes a focus.

-While this is not about kitchen statement pieces directly, lighting supports the prominence of elements in the room.
-Some kitchens already have range hood lighting that will show off an oven/stove.
 Other illumination, like undercabinet lighting, can accentuate the cabinet, backsplash, and countertop all at once.
-The eyes are drawn to light not just because of brightness, but also the necessity to illuminate the room.
+The eyes are drawn to light not just because of brightness but also the necessity to illuminate the room.